 Who is impacted?

-This change only possibly requires an update to a partner app using CPIK when you want to update to a version higher than CoPilot 10.19.3.51.
+This change only possibly requires an update to a partner app using CPIK when you want to update to CoPilot 10.19.4.348 or higher.
 Older CoPilot versions will continue to support Android 6 and a minimum Android API level of 16.

 CPIK customers who are already targeting API Level 24 won’t have to make any changes.
 (Android 7, the first version to target API level 24 and higher, was released nearly 6 years ago.)